piotrprzybyszdev/Path-Tracing/README.md

 On Linux, you also must install the [dependencies of the GLFW library](https://www.glfw.org/docs/latest/compile.html#compile_deps).

 ## Build
-In order to build the project execute the following commands:
+To build the project, execute the following commands:
 ```
 git clone https://github.com/piotrprzybyszdev/Path-Tracing.git --recursive --shallow-submodules
 cd Path-Tracing